TOY OCEAN: OUT TO SEE

 kHyal routinely walks the local beaches near their home collecting washed-up or forgotten plastic toys and objects, often joined by Karl, who photographs the objects in situ and documents the work. kHyal also uses the found plastics to create artworks exhibited in galleries, art fairs and museums.

-kHyal’s lifelong sustainability practices span art, design, nature conservation and climate action.
-She is active in local horseshoe crab rescue and a member of the Plastics Polution Coalition.
+kHyal’s lifelong sustainability practices span art, design, nature conservation, and climate action.
+She is active in local horseshoe crab rescue, a Plastics Pollution Coalition member, and a certified Climate Reality Leader.
 In 2022, she was invited by best-selling author Seth Godin to work on The Carbon Almanac Network team.
-Highlights include spearheading the Fashion Sustainability online resource guide, contributing to the LinkedIn Learning course and producing a standalone event as part of a global book signing.
+Highlights include spearheading the Fashion Sustainability online resource guide, contributing to the LinkedIn Learning course, and producing a standalone event for a record-setting global book signing.

 Karl’s interests include material sustainability, which he practices via his custom notebook company, DesignerJournals — using eco-friendly recycled Italian leather and post-consumer recycled paper produced using wind power.
 He also designs lighting by combining scrap metal and plastic with natural materials like translucent stone and abandoned wasp nests.